Marta44/to-press2019/README.md

 - [Css style to keep the footer at the bottom of the page](https://dev.to/domysee/keeping-the-footer-at-the-bottom-with-css-flexbox-5h5f)

 ### Content
 - The content of the "Home page", "About us" page and "Customize your product" page was written by the artists Elisabetta Schiavini and Sabrina Cardani and translated into English by Marta Marassi.
-The italian version has been written by the artists Elisabetta Schiavini and Sabrina Cardani, proofread and adapted by Marta Marassi.
+The italian version has been written by the artists Elisabetta Schiavini and Sabrina Cardani, proofread, modified and adapted by Marta Marassi.
 - The text and headings in the rest of the website were created by Marta Marassi.
 ### Media
 - All the images used in the website were created by Elisabetta Schiavini and Sabrina Cardani.